This post was originally published on December 11, 2015 and has been updated for accuracy and comprehensiveness.

-Biometric access control enables entry at your business based on an individual’s physical attributes, such as facial recognition, fingerprints, hand geometry, iris and retinal scans or voice recognition.
+Biometric access control enables entry at your business based on an individual’s physical attributes, such as facial identification, fingerprints, hand geometry, iris and retinal scans, or voice recognition.

-Outlined below are key benefits of biometric access control and how you can properly protect your equipment for maximum security.
+Discover the key benefits of biometric access control and how you can properly protect your equipment and employees for maximum security.

-With biometric readers, customize access to your building, areas within it or even your company’s Intranet by employee.
-If a breach occurs, you can quickly determine who was present, and take action as needed.
+With biometric readers, employers can customize access to specific buildings, rooms or wings within them and even a company’s Intranet system.
+If a breach occurs, you can quickly determine who was present and take action as needed.

 Practice Appropriate Security Measures